natenka/pyneng-book-en/docs/source/book/15_module_re/search.rst

     Management address(es):
       IP address: 10.1.1.2

-Задача получить такие поля:
+The goal is to obtain such fields:

-* имя соседа (Device ID: SW2)
+* neighbor name (Device ID: SW2)
-* IP-адрес соседа (IP address: 10.1.1.2)
+* IP address of neighbor (IP address: 10.1.1.2)
-* платформу соседа (Platform: cisco WS-C2960-8TC-L)
+* neighbor platform (Platform: cisco WS-C2960-8TC-L)
-* версию IOS (Cisco IOS Software, C2960 Software (C2960-LANBASEK9-M), Version 12.2(55)SE9, RELEASE SOFTWARE (fc1))
+* IOS version (Cisco IOS Software, C2960 Software (C2960-LANBASEK9-M), Version 12.2(55)SE9, RELEASE SOFTWARE (fc1))

-И для удобства надо получить данные в виде словаря. Пример итогового словаря для коммутатора SW2:
+And for convenience you need to get data in the form of a dictionary.
+Example of the resulting dictionary for SW2 switch:

 .. code:: python